Usage¶

 Usage: promoe clean-hydrogens [OPTIONS]

-- Options:
+Options:

---mol2 TEXT Path to the mol2 file[required] --distance INTEGER The maximal distance of the ligand to the surrounding water atoms after protonization, that should be kept.
+The maximal distance of the ligand to the surrounding water atoms after protonization, that should be kept.
 Default is 4.
-Hence, all water atoms within distance 4 to the ligand are not removed! --help Show this message and exit.
+Hence, all water atoms within distance 4 to the ligand are not removed!

 clean-hydrogens only generates distance files and the modified mol2 file.